codesplinta/busser/README.md

 ### Shadow Events

->Shadow events work with the concept of cascade broadcasts.
+>Shadow events work along with the concept of cascade broadcasts.

 They are events that are setup to handle events triggered from a React component other than the component that houses the **source hook*.
+They are used to centralize the logic for specific events that enable a cascade broadcast to loop back to it's last bbroadcast origin.

 ### Ideas borrowed from Redux

+There are a couple of ideas that busser borrows from Redux and a few others that are not.

+- Reducers
+- A evented store

 ## Example(s)